Most generally, adaptation

 The concept of adaptation within

-species, however, had been fully understood and used for many thousands of years before Wallace's <!-- and Darwin's --> evolutionary concept had been documented, and promoted.
+species, however, had been fully understood and used for many thousands of years before Wallace's evolutionary concept had been documented, and promoted.
 Adaptation had been so thoroughly understood previously, in fact, that it was reduced to everyday practice by many farmers and other regular folk.
+It was also codified in a variety of ancient texts and religious books.

 Part of the confusion surrounding evolution may stem from the logical relationship between "adaptation" and "evolution", which appear to merge when the concepts are used in verb-form.
 Here are two statements, which may help to separate them: